How to Use the 6 Principles of Persuasion to Boost SalesPosted: January 11, 2019 - By Melody Gandy-Bohr

 The best way to motivate potential customers to purchase a product or service from your business is to show them examples of satisfied customers already using them.
 People are much more likely to complete an action when they see someone else doing the same thing.
 Testimonials and online reviews are great examples of the social proof people need before making a decision.
 Social proof persuades customers that choosing your business is a good decision with examples of satisfied customers to back it up.

-Similar the principle of social proof, authority draws its power from perceived success and expertise.
+Similar to the principle of social proof, authority draws its power from perceived success and expertise.
 Be sure to present your business as professional and trustworthy at every opportunity.
 Consciously, people are more inclined to follow the direction of an authority figure.
 Point to well-established customers in your industry who are using your products and services to leverage their authority.
 When potential customers see that these authority figures are thriving with your business, they may think of doing the same as a good investment.

 Knowing how and when to use the six principles of persuasion depends on the type of business you operate.
 Choose the principles that make the most sense for your business to help influence potential customers on a conscious and subconscious level.
 By applying a few or all of these principles to your sales strategy, you can effectively boost sales for your business.